header image that says Baseball Fever - Baseball is for women too

 Minnesota Twins

 The Minnesota Twins, like several other major league baseball teams, did not start out in Minnesota or as the Twins.
 From 1901 to 1960, they were usually known as the Washington Senators and occasionally referred to as the Washington Nationals.
-They moved to Minneapolis in 1961 and because the Minnesota Twins.
+They moved to Minneapolis in 1961 and became the Minnesota Twins.
 In their 60 years in Washington, the team won only one World Series (1924) and three American League pennants (1924, 1925, 1933). [read more...]

 New York Mets